Spacious, comfortable, and convenient

 Indigenous design elements are showcased throughout the fully-equipped separate kitchen, living and bedroom interiors.
 An Indigenous artwork by regional artist Raymond Walters looks over an open dining area.

 Comfortable bedrooms ensure restful nights after long days exploring Uluru and Kata Tjuta.
 Multiple bed layouts are available with each bedroom fitted with a flat screen television ensuring no fighting over the remote.
-And with all the amenities and activities of Ayers Rock Resort just steps away – or a quick ride on the complimentary shuttle bus – you can combine the comforts of home-away-from-home with the convenience of a full service resort.
+And with all the amenities and activities of Ayers Rock Resort just steps away – or a quick ride on the complimentary shuttle bus – you can combine the comforts of home-away-from-home with the convenience of a full-service resort.

 For guests enjoying a longer stay we will be pleased to provide a complimentary full service after 5 nights.
 Additional servicing can be arranged during the guests stay.